From 2020 there is likely to be a new way to qualify as a solicitor. Find out what we know so far …

 The JLD has taken forward the views of its members and campaigned to persuade the SRA for more information.
 The JLD has ensured it has raised the specific concerns listed above, but the key issue remains that without full information on how the SQE is going to look, there is only so much that can be said in response to the SRA’s consultations.

-To date there have been three formal consultations on the SQE proposals and the JLD has responded to each of them as follows:
+To date there have been four SRA consultations on the SQE proposals and the JLD has responded to each of them as follows:

-In the meantime, you are welcome to email us with your views and comments at email@example.com.
+You are welcome to email us with your views and comments .

 Junior Lawyers Division